aleshaleksey/fansys23/10-conditions-types.md

   - It does not gain [STATS] to AC.
   - It it can fall prone, it falls prone.
   - All melee attacks against it are at advantage.
+  - It loses "evasion" and "shield" bonus to HiT.
   - All damage bypasses SP and MP.
   - It cannot cast or concentrate on spells or take any actions.
   - If it is unconscious because it is asleep, it has -10 on ["observe"](05-skills.md#observe) rolls.
 If it is unconscious for any other reason, then it cannot properly perceive the outside world or think rationally.